robvanpamel/robvanpamel.github.io/talks.md

 menus: header
 ---

 I am always eager to share my knowledge and It can't be done in a better way than when speaking about it.
+You can track my talk information also on sessionize over here: https://sessionize.com/rob-van-pamel/

 # Talks
 ## No. I don't need servers for .NET in AWS.